 Fractals

 A fractal is a complex geometric shape characterized by self-similarity, meaning its structure appears similar at different scales.
 Fractals can be found in mathematics, nature, and art, often generated by repeating a simple process.
-They exhibit intricate patterns, infinite detail, and fractional dimensions, differing from traditional Euclidean shapes.
-Famous examples include the Mandelbrot set and natural phenomena like coastlines, snowflakes, and ferns.
-Fractals are used in computer graphics, modeling, and signal processing.
-Their study combines mathematics, physics, and art, revealing patterns underlying complex systems.
+They exhibit intricate patterns and are described by fractional dimensions, unlike traditional geometric figures.
+Common examples include the Mandelbrot set, snowflakes, coastlines, and fern leaves.
+Fractals are used in computer graphics, modeling natural phenomena, and signal processing.
+Their study combines mathematics, physics, and computer science, revealing patterns in seemingly chaotic systems.

 For more information, see Fractal - Wikipedia.